Skip to main content

 Recommended Videos

-How to clean your dishwasher
+How to clean a dishwasher

 In 2022, a trend floated around on TikTok about cleaning the dishwasher filter.
 Surprisingly, several homeowners had no idea their dishwashers had filters, let alone that they needed cleaning!
 This has proven to be the one step nearly everyone forgets when it comes to cleaning their dishwasher.

-So, the first thing you need to do is remove the filter from your dishwasher.
+The first thing you need to do is remove the filter from your dishwasher.
 Most filters are located at the bottom of the appliance.
 Depending on the manufacturer, it could be elsewhere on the machine.
 It’s best to look to your dishwasher’s service manual to remove the filter appropriately.

-Step 2: Rinse and soak the filter.
+2. Rinse and soak the filter

 Once you remove the filter, rinse and soak it.
 Run water over the filter to clear away any built-up grime and debris.
 Then, place the filter in a bowl of warm water with 1 cup of white vinegar.
 Let the filter soak for about 30 minutes.